The Irish Times Christmas Gift Supplement: Treats to Savour

-The article that I wrote for today’s Irish Times Gift Christmas Supplement is not online so I thought that I would reproduce the entire piece here – before it was edited for space and clarity – complete with links.
+The article that I wrote for today’s Irish Times Gift Christmas Supplement is not online so I’m reproducing the entire piece here – before it was edited for space and clarity – complete with links.

 Buying for someone who loves food might seem like the easiest thing in the world but sometimes gourmet foodies can also be the pickiest of recipients.
 Gift vouchers give them what they love – the opportunity to choose for themselves.